websterclay/rebar_riak_core/README.md

     ...

 Add it to your `reltool.config`, then generate a release with `rebar generate`.
-Fire up your node, attach, and test out the include public API's `ping/0` function, which should return `{pong, Partition}`:
+Fire up your node, attach, and test out the included public API's `ping/0` function, which should return `{pong, Partition}`:

     1> riak_core_node_watcher:services().